rasdani/mp-transformer/README.md

 Potential use cases are modeling Movement Primitives in our VR lab or in the wild.

 ## Setup
-Install with `mamba env create --file environment.yml` (tested with mamba and [mambaforge](https://github.com/conda-forge/miniforge#mambaforge), conda should work aswell albeit slow.)
+Install with `mamba env create --file environment.yml` (tested with mamba and [mambaforge](https://github.com/conda-forge/miniforge#mambaforge) on Ubuntu 22.04., conda should work aswell albeit slow.)
 Make sure `ffmpeg` is installed on your system for rendering videos.

 Activate the environment with `mamba activate mp-transformer` and setup with `pip install -e .`.